paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 # Development Notes

 ## Project Overview
 WebSplat is an AI-driven website creation platform that uses a hierarchical system of AI agents to generate passive income websites.
-The system features a sleek, modern user interface and a flexible, collaborative AI workflow.
+The system features a sleek, modern user interface and a flexible, collaborative AI workflow, functioning similarly to Vercel's v0.

 ## Recent Changes
 - Shifted to a React/Next.js frontend for a more modern and responsive UI